 Using the previously found formula for the gain of the circuit

-we can now substitute the values of the resistors in the circuit as follows,
+We can now substitute the values of the resistors in the circuit as follows,

-we know that the output voltage is the sum of the two amplified input signals and is calculated as:
+We know that the output voltage is the sum of the two amplified input signals and is calculated as:

-then the output voltage of the Summing Amplifier circuit above is given as -45 mV and is negative as its an inverting amplifier.
+Then the output voltage of the Summing Amplifier circuit above is given as -45 mV and is negative as its an inverting amplifier.

 Summing Amplifier Applications

 So what can we use summing amplifiers for?.
 If the input resistances of a summing amplifier are connected to potentiometers the individual input signals can be mixed together by varying amounts.

-For example, measuring temperature, you could add a negative offset voltage to make the display read “0” at the freezing point or produce an audio mixer for adding or mixing together individual waveforms (sounds) from different source channels (vocals, instruments, etc) before sending them combined to an audio amplifier.
+For example, measuring temperature, you could add a negative offset voltage to make the output voltage or display read “0” at the freezing point or produce an audio mixer for adding or mixing together individual waveforms (sounds) from different source channels (vocals, instruments, etc) before sending them combined to an audio amplifier.

 Summing Amplifier Audio Mixer